-Paying family members for working in the business has to be one of the most underutilized tax strategies by small business owners with families today.
+Paying your children for working in the business has to be one of the most underutilized tax strategies by small business owners with families today.
 If your children, young or old, work for you in your business (or should be), it’s important to pay them for their services in the business.

-Many don’t realize that properly paying their children is an excellent strategy to minimize their tax liability, not to mention it creates a host of other ancillary benefits.
+Many don’t realize that paying your children properly is an excellent strategy to minimize their tax liability, not to mention it creates a host of other ancillary benefits.
 However, if it’s not processed properly on the ‘books’ and ‘tax return’, it can be an audit risk and frankly more of a pain than raising the kids (well not really).

 The Non-Tax Reasons